vishvAsa/notes/biology/organism/health/disease/infection/viral/wuhan_epidemic/variants.md

 - Aggregate data from UK BioNTech/Pfizer and Oxford/AstraZeneca jabs.
     - 1 dose: 33 per cent protection against symptomatic infection from B.1.617.2, and 51 per cent against B.1.1.7.
     - 2 doses  81 per cent protection against the B.1.617.2, 87 per cent against the B.1.1.7 strain
+- Those who got infected with B 1.315 or P1 are still susceptible to get re-infected with the Delta variant.

 ### Effects
 - R number of more than 6
 - The virus has about 40-50% more transmissibility than the B 117 UK variant.
 - causing more lung damages and weight loss.
+- Lesser numbers of asymptomatic cases.

 ## bengAl B 1.618